abigailpham/abigailpham/README.md

 ## 👋 Hi, I’m @abigailpham

-This is my work account @ Microsoft!
+This is my work account @ `Microsoft`!

 <!---
 👀 I’m interested in ...
 🌱 I’m currently learning ...
 --->
-💞️ My personal GitHub account: @abpham
+- 💞️ My personal GitHub account: @abpham
-📫 How to reach me: abigailpham@microsoft.com
+- 📫 How to reach me: abigailpham@microsoft.com

 <!---
 abigailpham/abigailpham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.